garrandall/popular-music-data/tracks/just-how-it-is-young-thug.md

 We known to kill the biggest cats of all kitties

-Ooh-woo, diamonds peek-a-boo
+Ohwoo, diamonds peek-a-boo
-Ooh-woo, I done fucked her crew
+Ohwoo, I done fucked her crew
-Ooh-woo, I done did the robbin'
+Ohwoo, I done did the robbin'
 I done did the jackin', now I'm full rappin'
 I put on my brothers, I put on my bitch
 Had to wear the dress 'cause I had a stick